katholiek-onderwijs-vlaanderen/sri4node/README.md

 - *body* is full JSON document being PUT.
 (As PUT by the client, without processing).
 - *database* is a database object (see above) that you can use for querying the database.

-It should return a [Q][kriskowal-q] promise that resolves if the validation succeeds.
-It should reject the promise if the validation fails.
+It should reject the returned promise if the validation fails.
-It should reject with an object that corresponds to the SRI definition of an [error][sri-error].
+It should reject with one or more objects that corresponds to the SRI definition of an [error][sri-error].
+The implementation can return an array, or a single object.
+In this case then client receives 409 Conflict.
+In the response body the client will find all responses generated by all rejecting *validate* functions.

 ### query

 All queries are URLs.
 Any allowed URL parameter is interpreted by these functions.
 The functions can annotate the WHERE clause of the query executed.
 The functions receive 2 parameters :
 - the value of the request parameter (string)
- - An sql object for adding SQL to the WHERE clause.
-This object has 2 methods :
+- An **sql object** for adding SQL to the WHERE clause.
+This object has these methods :
  - *sql()* : A method for appending sql.
  - *param()* : A method for appending a parameter to the text sql.
  - *array()* : A method for appending an array of parameters to the sql. (comma-separated)

 All the methods on the sql object can be chained.
 It forms a simple fluent interface.
-All the supplied functions extend the SQL statement with an 'AND' clause (or not touch the statement, if they want to skip their processing).
+All the supplied functions extend the SQL statement with an 'AND' clause.
+This type of function has no return value.

-### afterupdate / afterinsert / afterdelete
+### afterupdate / afterinsert

-Hooks for post-processing can be registered to perform desired things, like clear a cache, do further processing, etc..
+Hooks for post-processing can be registered to perform desired things, like clear a cache, do further processing, update other tables, etc..
 These post-processing functions receive 2 arguments:

-- a *db* object, that can be used to call sri4node.utils.executeSQL() and sri4node.utils.prepareSQL().
+- *db* is a database object, allowing you to execute extra SQL statements.
-- the *element* that was just updated / created.
-Mind you that this is at the end of the pipeline, so it has been processed (it is, in other words, not the exact JSON object that was PUT to the server)
+- *element* is the that was just updated / created.

-These functions *must return a Q promise*.
-When this promise resolves, all executed SQL will be commited on the database.
-When this promise fails, all executed SQL (including the original insert or update triggered by the API call) will be rolled back.
+In case the returned promise is rejected, all executed SQL (including the INSERT/UPDATE of the resource) is be rolled back.

+### afterdelete

+Hook for post-processing when a record is deleted.
+The function receives these argument :

+- *db* is a database object, allowing you to execute extra SQL statements.
+- *permalink* is the permalink of the object that was deleted.

+In case the returned promise is rejected, the database transaction (including the DELETE of the resource) is rolled back.

+## identity

+A function to construct the /me resource (and the security context of *secure* functions) must be registered in your configuration :

+    config.identity = function(username,database) {
+        // Use the database connection and username.
+        // return a promise that resolves to the desired JSON for /me (and the 'secure' functions) }

 ## Bundled Utility Functions